Shaikh Ayaz University

 Shaikh Ayaz University is a public university funded by the Government of Sindh in Shikarpur, Sindh, Pakistan.
 It was founded on 28 December 2018 and was named after renowned Sindhi poet Shaikh Ayaz.
 It was formerly the Shikarpur campus of Shah Abdul Latif University.
-A notification to this effect was issued on December 12, 2018, and administrative arrangements followed: Prof. Nisar Ahmed Siddiqui was appointed as the first Vice Chancellor on a temporary basis starting December 17.
+A notification regarding the establishment of the university was issued on December 12, 2018, and administrative arrangements followed: Prof. Nisar Ahmed Siddiqui was appointed as the first Vice Chancellor on a temporary basis starting December 17.
 The university received a land allotment of approximately 55 acres, with development plans estimated at around Rs.
 917 million.

-According to uniRank, SAU is recognized as a non-profit public higher education institution, coeducational and officially recognized by HEC.
+According to uniRank, SAU is recognized as a non-profit public higher education institution, coeducational and officially recognized by the Higher Education Commission.
 Its country rank was 224, and its global rank was 13,163 in 2024.
 In 2025, its country rank is 198 and its global rank was 12,441.